refree2006/refree2006.github.io/_pages/about.md

 ## About Me

 Hi, I'm **Chengrui Wang (王成瑞)**.
-I am a first-year undergraduate student (Class of 2024) majoring in Robotics Engineering at **Kunming University of Science and Technology (KUST)**.
+I am a undergraduate student (Class of 2024) majoring in Robotics Engineering at **Kunming University of Science and Technology (KUST)**.
 I am currently learning and doing early-stage research in the team led by **Prof. Huafeng Li (李华锋)**.

-My current technical focus is on **infrared image super-resolution** (红外图像超分辨率重建): how to recover higher-resolution, more detailed thermal imagery from limited sensor data.
+My current technical focus is on **infrared image super-resolution** : how to recover higher-resolution, more detailed thermal imagery from limited sensor data.

-Beyond that, I am actively exploring:
+Beyond that, I am also actively exploring:
-- **Embodied Intelligence** (具身智能): perception + control for physical agents/robots.
+- **Embodied Intelligence** : perception + control for physical agents/robots.
 - **AI for Science**: using machine learning as a tool to help scientific discovery and engineering systems.

 I’m still early in my research journey, but I like building things that actually run — models, demos, and pipelines that produce visible results rather than just staying on paper.